CPMC partners with the organizations described below as a benefit to the community.

 GoalOperation Access enables Bay Area health care providers to donate vital surgical, specialty, and diagnostic care to uninsured Bay Area patients who have limited financial resources.

-Program DetailsOperation Access mobilizes a network of 1,100 volunteer medical professionals across 33 hospitals and 90 community clinics to provide acutely needed medical care.
+Program DetailsOperation Access mobilizes a network of 1,500 volunteer medical professionals, 40 hospitals and ambulatory care centers, and 20 medical groups that provide acutely needed medical care to patients referred from more than 80 community clinics.
 Over the past decade, CPMC’s partnership with Operation Access has provided a mechanism for CPMC staff to directly address a significant community need for access to specialty care and reduction in health disparities.
-Operation Access' partner hospitals provide operating rooms and surgical equipment on a rotating basis, and volunteer physicians and surgical teams provide low-risk outpatient surgery.
+Operation Access's partner hospitals provide operating rooms and surgical equipment on a rotating basis, and volunteer physicians and surgical teams provide low-risk outpatient surgery.

 Back to top